japila-books/spark-sql-internals/docs/configuration-properties.md

 **spark.sql.optimizer.dynamicPartitionPruning.reuseBroadcastOnly**

-**(internal)** When true, dynamic partition pruning will only apply when the broadcast exchange of a broadcast hash join operation can be reused as the dynamic pruning filter.
+**(internal)** When `true`, dynamic partition pruning will only apply when the broadcast exchange of a broadcast hash join operation can be reused as the dynamic pruning filter.

 Default: `true`

-Use [SQLConf.dynamicPartitionPruningReuseBroadcastOnly](SQLConf.md#dynamicPartitionPruningReuseBroadcastOnly) method to access the current value.
+Use [SQLConf.dynamicPartitionPruningReuseBroadcastOnly](SQLConf.md#dynamicPartitionPruningReuseBroadcastOnly) for the current value

+Used when:

+* [PartitionPruning](logical-optimizations/PartitionPruning.md) logical optimization is executed (and requested to [insertPredicate](logical-optimizations/PartitionPruning.md#insertPredicate))

 ## <span id="spark.sql.optimizer.enableCsvExpressionOptimization"> optimizer.enableCsvExpressionOptimization